Home/Blog/Chronic Care/Diabetes/Sugar-Free Rice for Diabetes Control

 Cooking Tips for Starch-Free Rice

-To create tasty and diabetes-friendly meals, you can use some handy tips and techniques when cooking sugar-free rice.
+To create tasty and diabetes-friendly meals, you can use some handy tips and techniques to cook “sugar-free rice.”
 Keep these cooking tips in mind to achieve optimal results:

 • Choose the proper rice: Consider incorporating rice varieties that are healthier for those with diabetes, such as brown rice, wild rice, cauliflower rice, or quinoa.
-These choices contain a lower glycemic index and more fibre, which assists in stabilising blood sugar levels.
+These choices have a lower glycemic index and more fibre, which helps in stabilising blood sugar levels.

 • Rinse and soak rice: If you’re cooking brown rice or wild rice, rinse them thoroughly before cooking to remove any debris or excess starch.
 Soaking these types of rice for a few hours or overnight can also help improve their texture and reduce cooking time.